axiom-data-science/portal-docs/how-to/map/download-data.rst

 Download Data from Map
 ######################

-Data may be downloaded through the data catalog, as described in `this <http://help.axds.co/portals/DataCatalog.html#downloading-visualized-data>`_ section.
+Data may be downloaded through the data catalog, as described in :ref:`downloading-data-overview` section.